Income you can count on

 Annuities are insurance contracts that build in costs to cover the payment guarantees, and with some types of annuities, you can't change your mind and get your money back.
 So you should only use part of your retirement savings to buy one—just enough to cover your essential expenses.

 2 types of annuities to consider

 These annuities offer you a steady payment that will last as long as you live or for a certain number of years.
 You can start receiving payments as soon as a month after your purchase or as late as age 85.

 When you buy an income annuity, you turn over a lump sum in exchange for the payments, and you usually won't have access to that money anymore.

-Deferred variable annuity with a guaranteed lifetime withdrawal benefit
+Variable annuity with a guaranteed lifetime withdrawal benefit

-If you want to keep control over the money you invest in an annuity, consider a deferred variable annuity with a guaranteed lifetime withdrawal benefit rider.
+If you want to keep control over the money you invest in an annuity, consider a variable annuity with a guaranteed lifetime withdrawal benefit rider.
 As with an income annuity, your payments are guaranteed—but you won't lose access to your money.